How to Become a Health and Safety Officer in the UK

 Qualifications

 You normally need a Higher National Diploma (HND) or degree, usually in occupational safety and health.
 There are also qualifications at a higher level for those who are clear what their career path is.
-To practice as a health and safety officer, you can complete either a BSc or MSc in environmental health, they are accredited the Chartered Institute of Environmental Health (CIEH) in England, Wales and Northern Ireland; in Scotland, they are credited the Royal Environmental Health Institute of Scotland (REHIS).
+To practice as a health and safety officer, you can complete either a BSc or MSc in environmental health, they are accredited by the Chartered Institute of Environmental Health (CIEH) in England, Wales and Northern Ireland; in Scotland, they are credited by the Royal Environmental Health Institute of Scotland (REHIS).

 Just to get on these courses, however, you will require other qualifications.
 You will need either NVQs or A-levels.
 Ideally, these qualifications will be one of the science-based subjects (chemistry, biology and physics) or mathematics, but it isn’t a major problem if this is not the case.
 However, you would need at least 5 A-C grades at GCSE level, with at least a B in maths.